Updated: 27 October 2015 12:44

-- a Name what we mean is the name of any one of our games as well as any names which are confusingly similar to the names of any of our games;
+- a "Name" what we mean is the name of any one of our games, taglines, features, events, or company identity, as well as any names which are confusingly similar to the names of any of our games, taglines, features, events, or company identity;

-- our Brands what we mean is any Names and the related logos and distinctive characteristics of any of our games;
+- our "Brands" what we mean is any Names and/or the related logos and distinctive characteristics of any of our Names and games;

-- our Assets what we mean is the code, software, graphics, textures, sound and audio from any of our games and any videos or screenshots taken from or our games.
+- our "Assets" what we mean is the code, software, graphics, textures, images, models, sound and audio from any of our games and any videos or screenshots taken from or our games.

-These Guidelines apply in addition to and not in place of our Account Terms or EULAs.
-Please remember that we say in all of our EULA that we have one major rule about our games and that is: Do not distribute anything we've made – which means don‘t
+These Guidelines apply in addition to and not in place of our Account Terms or End User License Agreements (EULAs).
+Please remember that we have always said in our EULAs that we have one major rule: do not distribute anything we've made.
+This means don't:

 - give copies of our games to anyone else;

-- make commercial use of anything we've made;
+- make commercial use of anything we've made (including our Names, Brands, and Assets);

-- try to make money from anything we've made; or
+- try to make money from anything we've made (including our Names, Brands, and Assets); or

 - let other people get access to anything we've made in a way that is unfair or unreasonable;

-unless we specifically agree to it or allow it under these Guidelines.
+unless we specifically agree to it or allow it.

 These Guidelines do not change that principle but are intended to help people understand what we expect and want.

-Please also check back here from time to time because we will update these guidelines and provide further guidance.
+Please also check back here from time to time because we may update these guidelines and provide further guidance.

-The first thing to say is that there are the following Essential Requirements that apply to all use of the our Brands (which include any Names) and our Assets.
-If you are allowed to use any part of any Name, any of our Brands and / or any of our Assets then what you are doing MUST:
+The first thing to say is that there are Essential Requirements that apply to all use of our Names, Brands, and Assets.
+If you are using any part of any Name, any of our Brands and /or any of our Assets, then what you are doing MUST:

-- NOT make people think that you or what your are doing is official; approved or endorsed by us; or associated or connected with us;
+- NOT make people think that you or what you are doing is official; approved or endorsed by us; or associated or connected with us;

 - NOT be unlawful, deceptive, obscene, harmful or disparaging;

-- NOT adversely affect any of our Brands or any of our Assets;
+- NOT take action that would harm or damage any of our Brands or any of our Assets;

-- NOT include anything else around it that makes people think that you or what your are doing is official; approved or endorsed by us; or associated or connected with us;
+- NOT include anything else around it that makes people think that you or what you are doing is official; approved or endorsed by us; or associated or connected with us;

 These are the "Essential Requirements".